-A Pricing Software Comparison: Excel vs. Pre-Internet vs. Cloud
+A Pricing Software Comparison: Excel vs. On-Premise vs. Cloud

 Are fancy pricing solutions worth the hassle and price tag?
 Does cloud computing really translate into business success metrics and are they relevant for all organizations?
 What about security risks?
 Life’s good in Excel, why change that?

-These questions have been around for a while, so let’s take a closer look at the Excel vs. Pre-Internet vs. Cloud software battleground and work out what’s best for your business.
+These questions have been around for a while, so let’s take a closer look at the Excel vs. On-premise vs. Cloud software battleground and work out what’s best for your business.

 Compared to obtaining any pricing-specific software, Excel is cheap as chips!
 It’s the fastest to set up and everyone already knows how to use it.
 It’s like a fast-food restaurant – the staff have basic skills and can afford little-to-no flexibility.
 You order off a rigid menu and can’t swap fries for rings.
 You have to take the gherkin because that’s how it comes and then you pay extra for ketchup.

 But just as you’d question the quality and nutritional value of a $1 burger, so too should you consider whether your software is doing your data, your pricing experts, and your business justice.

 Cost isn’t just about initial outlay, but the value it adds to processes, the efficiency it brings, the speed with which it delivers on expected results, the return it produces on investment, and the competitive edge it gives you as a company.

 On-premise software is where you purchase the license for a piece of software but manage it all in-house.